15 Positive Effects Of Social Media On Students

 It has gone beyond just being a social necessity to a ubiquitous tool that has revolutionized the way we conduct even the tiniest transactions of daily life.

 Mind you, social media isn’t the can’t-do-no-wrong ultimate technological masterpiece.
 It still has its flaws.
-This truth is mostly due to the fact that the humans who use it are to a considerable extent flawed.
+This truth is mostly because the humans who use it are to a considerable extent flawed.

 What makes social media so seductive and so irresistible?
 It’s so compelling that everyone feels that they just have to be on it.
 It is the sense of power it confers on its user.
 Read the positive effects it has on students.

 The more that’s said, the more people say it.
-The louder they say it, the more power it carries .
-Just visualize social media as a loudspeaker with ‘infinite’ boom capacity.
+The louder they say it, the more power it carries.
+Just visualize social media as a loudspeaker with an ‘infinite’ boom capacity.
 And as they say – “vox populi, vox Dei” meaning, “the voice of the people is the voice of God”.
 Not true but quite close.

 Oppressive governments have an intuitive understanding of this ‘democratic technology’ so they ban it or try to substitute it for something more censored.